Translated by Brett Bodemer

 DON JUAN is a feast for the senses where theatre, comedy, lust, music, luxury, masks and the labyrinth of dreams and desires all mingle and mix deliciously.
 The Don Juan cocktail is light, dangerous, charming and addictive…Set against the backdrop of the Venice Carnival, DON JUAN is a black comedy that follows the last day of the legendary playboy’s life.

 Charming… egocentric… atheist… philanderer… recently wed, Don Juan is about to commit adultery against his new wife.
 Accompanied by his servant, Sganarelle, he sets out in pursuit of his next amorous conquest.
-Sganarelle challenges his master’s libertine views as the pair engages in a hilarious philosophical debate to defend their equally self-serving moralities.
+Sganarelle challenges his master’s libertine views as the pair engage in a hilarious philosophical debate to defend their equally self-serving moralities.
 Don Juan is remorseless, unrepentant and has a voracious libido.
 Sganarelle is clever, pious but ambitious.

 The legendary playboy’s notorious exploits have captured the imaginations of playwrights, poets and composers for stage, opera and screen.
 Lord Byron, Mozart (Don Giovanni), Patrick Marber (Don Juan in Soho) and Johnny Depp (Don Juan de Marcos) amongst others have been inspired by the tale.